-- 1 tbsp olive oil
+- 1 ½ tablespoon olive oil divided

-- 2 tbsp pine nuts
+- 2 tablespoon pine nuts

-- 1/2 lemon juice ie from 1/2 a lemon
+- ½ lemon juice ie from ½ a lemon, approx

 - Add the chard leaves and wilt them down, turning the mixture over so the warm stems and onion are on top to help the leaves wilt down.
-Reduce the heat if needed so the leaves don't burn.
+Reduce the heat if needed so the leaves don't burn as you do so.

-Try these other healthy green dishes for today’s Sunday Supper:
+Try these other healthy green dishes: